NEW: The suspect was arrested Thursday, officials say

-But Des Moines police Sgt.
-Paul Parizek said there was nothing to immediately indicate that Martin or Beminio had any previous contact with him.
+But Parizek said there was nothing to immediately indicate that Martin or Beminio had any previous contact with him.

-Nor did it appear the officers had much warning someone was about to shoot them, Parizek added.
+Nor did it appear the officers had much warning that someone was about to shoot them, Parizek said.

 ’These guys were … doing nothing wrong’